-New hand-made Irish Flute, from Randal’s Flutes.
+New hand-made Irish Flute, from Randal Hauck Flutes.
 They are in the key of D, and have a tuning slide.
-The body is made of two pieces, jointed in the middle.
 Polymer construction makes it impervious to moisture and robust against mechanical damage.
 It has a fully tapered body, giving octave correction and a traditional complex tone quality.
 It has a strong low-D, and is an excellent session instrument.
 The embouchure hole is of the 'rounded rectangle' type.

 This flute has the traditional tapered body that comes from the 19th century classical flutes.
 Please refer to the photos to see the difference in diameter from the head to the foot.
 [Modern orchestral flutes are tapered in the head-joint; classical flutes and Irish flutes are tapered in the body.
 Flutes that are cylindrical in both head and body play flat in the second octave.